Eddie Ieremia-Toeava

 Eddie Ieremia-Toeava (born 15 December 2004) is a New Zealand rugby league footballer who plays as a forward for the New Zealand Warriors in the National Rugby League (NRL).

 Background

 Ieremia-Toeava attended De La Salle College before being signed by the Warriors.
-He appeared in the Warriors SG Ball and Jersey Flegg squads before debuting in NSW Cup.
+He appeared in the Warriors SG Ball and Jersey Flegg squads before debuting in the NSW Cup.

 Career

 In Round 22 of the 2025 NRL season, Ieremia-Toeava made his first grade debut for the New Zealand Warriors against the Dolphins at Mount Smart Stadium.
 Coming off the bench in a 20-18 loss.

 On 28 September 2025, he played in New Zealand's 30-12 NSW Cup Grand Final victory over St. George Illawarra.
+On 19 December 2025, the Warriors announced that Ieremia-Toeava had re-signed with the club until the end of 2028 and was elevated into the teams Top 30.